Mmorgan-ML/Mmorgan-ML/README.md

 | **Standard Sampling** | **0.37** ± 0.14 | 4.49 ± 1.83 (Unstable) | **18.6** T/s |
 | **Phase-Slip (v1.0)** | 0.32 ± 0.15 | **3.66** ± **1.65** (Coherent) | 6.8 T/s |

 A research-grade inference architecture designed to solve the "Stability vs. Creativity" dilemma in LLMs.
-Unlike standard sampling which adds noise to the output (logits), Phase-Slip operates on the model's internal memory.
+Unlike standard sampling which adds noise to the output (logits), Phase-Slip operates on the model's KV cache.
 *   Orthonormal Vector Rotation: Instead of adding destructive noise, the sampler geometrically rotates the Key-Value (KV) vectors in high-dimensional space.
-This shifts the semantic perspective ("The Muse") while preserving the magnitude of the signal (Confidence).
+This shifts the semantic perspective while preserving the magnitude of the signal.
 *   Dual-Path Logit Anchoring: The system performs two forward passes per token: one "Clean" (Grammar) and one Perturbed.
 It mathematically fuses these outputs using a dynamic confidence gate, ensuring the model never hallucinates wildly.
 *   Automatic Head Calibration: Includes a scanning utility to identify and target specific "creative" attention heads while leaving critical "structural" heads untouched.
 *   Trade-off: This is a heavy-duty sampling method.
 It achieves ~18.5% better perplexity than Standard Sampling, with lower standard deviation, but at the cost of running at ~35% of the speed due to the dual-path computation.
 Best suited for creative writing where quality supersedes latency.

 ---

-### 📜 Background & Experience
+### Background & Experience

 *   **Linguistics & Phonetics:** My background gives me a unique perspective on NLP.
 I view language processing as a constraint system rooted in physical production (articulatory phonetics) rather than purely symbolic manipulation.
 *   **Patent Translation:** Extensive experience translating technical patents (English/Korean/Japanese), requiring extreme attention to detail and technical literacy.